Derailing is not failing (derailing it is nailing it!)

 Sometimes, when people start using Beeminder, their first derailments feel demotivating.
 They join Beeminder thinking that this is going to be It, the solution to all their problems... and they derail anyway.
 At that point, it can sometimes feel a bit like failure -- but we strongly believe that's not the case.
 Sure, you've derailed on your goal, but you've set up a Beeminder goal so you've already got your toes held to the fire, and you're going to get right back on the horse and keep going.
 (Sorry, mixed metaphors...)

 The point is that even when you derail, that's where a choice to use Beeminder really shines: it's not like a streak counter where the streak is just broken and there's nothing you can do about it.
 It's not like most sites where you can fail and just walk away.
-You're still committed.
+You're still committed, even if you have a bit of respite post-derailment.

-It can sometimes take a bit of reframing, because we're all so used to breaking the streak and then having to start over, or for a single failure at something to be so discouraging we quit.
+This whole attitude can sometimes take a bit of mental reframing, because a lot of us are used to breaking the streak and then having to start over, or for a single failure at something to be so discouraging we quit.
+It's one of the reasons that people bounce off a lot of productivity apps, after all!
 But our most hardcore users view things a different way: derailing isn't failing, it's just an incentive to keep doing better.
-Derailing isn't failing, it's just paying for a break when things are a bit too much, while keeping in mind the cost of doing so.
+Derailing isn't failing, it can be just paying for a break when things are a bit too much, while keeping in mind the cost of doing so.
 Derailing isn't failing, but it is telling you something important about your workload and how you need to manage your priorities.

 More on this in our now-classic blog post, Derailing Is Not Failing.